The Weyl groupoids of $\mathfrak{sl}(m|n)$ and $\mathfrak{osp}(r|2n)$: Cartan graphs and Weyl groupoids

 \subsection{Components of the Cartan graph}

-In general the Cartan graph of a contragredient Lie superalgebra will have many connected components.
+In general, the Cartan graph of a contragredient Lie superalgebra will have many connected components, see \cref{borelevenpart} below.
 However in some cases it is enough to consider only one of these. \begin{rem} An ordered root base $\Pi'$ of $\lie{g}$ determines a decomposition $\lie{g}=\lie{n}'^-\oplus\lie{h}\oplus\lie{n}'^+$ into a positive and negative part with respect to its simple roots.
 By slight abuse of language we call $\lie{b}'=\lie{h}\oplus\lie{n}'^+$ a \emph{Borel subalgebra} of $\lie{g}$.

 Since odd reflections do not change the even part of a Borel subalgebra, the Cartan graph of a contragredient Lie superalgebra splits into several components without edges between them.
 If the Borel subalgebras with the same even part represent all conjugacy classes of Borel subalgebras, then these components all look the same and we restrict our attention to one of these components.
 This is for instance the case for $\lie{sl}(m|n)$, $\lie{osp}(2m+1|2n)$ and $\lie{osp}(2m|2n)$, see e.g.~\cite[\S 3.1]{Musson}. \end{rem} \begin{rem} From \cite[Thm.~9.3.5]{HeckenbergerSchneider} it follows that it is possible to order the simple roots consistently under odd reflections in the sense that for an ordered root base $\Pi=(\alpha_1,\dots,\alpha_n)$ and a non-trivial reordering $\Pi'$ of $\Pi$ it is impossible to obtain $\Pi'$ from $\Pi$ by odd reflections.
 Therefore the Cartan graph $\cartangr_\lie{g}$ decomposes into $n!$ identical (up to renumbering of edges) components without edges between them.
-Note that this uses that $\cartangr_\lie{g}$ is a Cartan graph, and therefore we cannot choose a consistent ordering of the simple roots a priori. \end{rem}
+However, this uses that $\cartangr_\lie{g}$ is a Cartan graph, and therefore we cannot choose a consistent ordering of the simple roots a priori.
+As far as we know, a consistent ordering of the simple roots cannot be found purely in terms of root combinatorics of Lie superalgebras, although its existence is a purely Lie-theoretical question. \end{rem}